Library Support for Teaching and Learning

 Basic introduction to library services, spaces, and resources

-Instruction tailored to advance student research skills for specific assignments
+Instruction tailored to advance student information literacy or research skills for specific assignments

 Exploring and understanding primary sources from Special Collections and Archives